Skip to main content

 • Modulus can be defined in several ways based on tensile behavior:

-• Initial tangent modulus is used when the stress-strain response is initially linear.
+• The initial tangent modulus is used when the stress-strain response is initially linear.

-• Offset tangent modulus is used when initial slope is very low.
+• Offset tangent modulus is used when the initial slope is shallow.

 • Secant modulus is the slope of the line connecting the origin and a specified strain value.